coreywhitemagic/Palmistry/README.md

 # ✋ Palmistry

-Welcome to the **Palmistry Quiz**, a command-line program that helps you master palm reading.
+A command-line program that helps you master palm reading.

 ---